datastorm-open/shinybatch/README.md

 The ``function`` part contains the location of the fun script (for sourcing) and its name (for calling).

 The ``args`` part contains either the location of the argument (in *dir_conf/inputs/arg_name.RDS*) or the argument itself if it is of length 1.
-For more complex argument, we store the data in *.RDS*
+For more complex arguments, we store the data as *.RDS*

 The ``dir`` argument contains the location of the directory in which is stored the *conf.yml* file.

 When a task has been succesfully run, some fields are updated:

 - date_start_run and date_end_run are filled,
-- status is set to 'running' then to 'finished'.
+- status is set to 'running', then to 'finished'.

 Some outputs are created: